zabereznikova/docs.de-de/docs/fsharp/language-reference/exception-handling/the-try-with-expression.md

 ---
 # <a name="exceptions-the-trywith-expression"></a>Ausnahmen: Der try...with-Ausdruck

-In diesem Thema wird beschrieben, die `try...with` Ausdruck, der Ausdruck, der für die Ausnahmebehandlung in der Sprache f# verwendet wird.
+In diesem Thema wird beschrieben, die `try...with` Ausdruck, der Ausdruck, der für die Ausnahmebehandlung in der Sprache F# verwendet wird.

 ## <a name="syntax"></a>Syntax